jibinjohny-bioinfo/RNAseq_workflow/README.md

 - BUSCO may download lineage data on first run; set `--busco_db` to a local path to avoid downloads.
 - featureCounts requires a valid annotation (GTF/GFF).
 Counting against a FASTA is not supported.

-## Software provisioning tips
-- Prefer Mamba for faster solves; set `NXF_CONDA_CACHEDIR` to reuse environments.
-- For containers, use `-profile docker` and set `process.container` per process or globally if compatible.